ChubbyChuckles/CarsharingApplication/README.md

 - **Google Maps integration** – Autocomplete start and destination addresses with the Places API and fetch accurate driving distances via the Distance Matrix API.
 - **Ride cost calculator** – Combine flat driver fees with per-kilometre rates, split costs automatically across passengers, and handle validation edge cases gracefully.
-- **Team management** – Add, rename, and remove players with persistent storage in SQLite, complete with validation and helpful feedback.
+- **Team management** – Add, rename, and remove players with persistent storage in SQLite, complete with validation, helpful feedback, and colour-coded rows that distinguish core members from reserves at a glance.
 - **Ride history & ledger** – Review every saved trip, including passengers, costs, and the current balance of who owes whom.
 - **Polished UI** – Styled with Qt Style Sheets for a clean, professional look featuring rounded corners, gradient buttons, and Segoe UI typography.